100percentscott/100percentscott.github.io/_posts/2017-09-01-product-facebook-part-2.md

     - *Time spent* — how long do users spend on a content (/session, /week, /month)
     - *DAU/MAU* — how often does the user engage with the news feed
     - *Growth accounting* — what state are the users in (active/inactive user of newsfeed), and how were the flows between them affected (new/churn/return)
   - **Content flags** — FB allows users to flag content of a certain type (eg. false news story, overly promotional content, etc), and flagging rates are tracked.
-Flagging is value destroying and not value generating.
-That is, high flagging rates will decrease the value a user gets from the product.
+Increases in flagging rates likely signal a worsening user experience.

 <br>
 - <span style="background-color: #70f5c7">**2nd order** (what people say)</span>